adnanmuhtadi/milestone-project-4/README.md

 - Layout structure, due to the fact I was including the base files which has the doctypes.
 - To resolve the errors, I stripped the base file and added the other files in between the code which effectively resolved more of the common errors, to ensure the code itself would pass the validator.

+After recieving feedback from the assessors further work was required on the site which required me to do further validation testing - [View Results](https://github.com/adnanmuhtadi/milestone-project-4/blob/main/documentation/resubmission/html-validation.md)

 #### CSS - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) - [Results](https://github.com/adnanmuhtadi/milestone-project-4/blob/main/documentation/validation/w3c-css-validator-results.pdf)